-With its large output current capability and its wide output voltage swing of ± 3.9 V typical on 100Ω load, it is easy to forget other types of limitations that the VCA822 can encounter.
-For these limitations, careful analysis must be done to avoid input stage limitation, either voltage or I{RG} current; also, consider the gain limitation, as the control pin V_G varies, affecting other aspects of the circuit.
+With its large output current capability and its wide output voltage swing of $\pm 3.9V$ typical on 100Ω load, it is easy to forget other types of limitations that the VCA824 can encounter.
+For these limitations, careful analysis must be done to avoid input stage limitation: either voltage or I{RG} current.
+Note that if control pin V_G varies, the gain limitation may affect other aspects of the circuit.